The cold, damp air brushes past your face as you pedal quickly into the 1.7 mile-long St. Paul Pass Tunnel.

 On hot days, the ten cool tunnels on the Hiawatha bike trail come as a sweet relief.
 St. Paul Pass Tunnel, also known as the Taft Tunnel, is the first and longest tunnel, stretching across the state line between Montana and Idaho at a striking length of 1.661 miles!

-Along the Route of the Hiawatha, you’ll find 47 interpretive signs describing the history and geological features of the land, specifics about the trains that traversed the Milwaukee Road, and other interesting and unique facts about the area and the Hiawatha bike trail!
+Along the Route of the Hiawatha, you’ll find 47 interpretive signs describing the history and geological features of the land, specifics about the trains that traversed the Milwaukee Road, and other interesting and unique facts about Idaho, about the area, and the Hiawatha bike trail!

 Where To Eat After Riding the Route of the Hiawatha